tiberiusbrown/abc/docs/system.md

 u16 $text_width(char[] prog& text);
 ```

-Gets the width of some text in pixels.
+Get the width of some text in pixels.
 The font that was previously set by `$set_text_font` is used for character widths.

 | Parameter | Description |
 | :-- | :-- |